LizC2000/Social-Media-for-Lis-4220/README.md

 Grover, Kar, and Davies collected tweets as their data to study users' behavior on discussing health issues with technology.
 The data set does not contain any restrictions on the use of it.
 Figshare.com displays the Creative Commons Attribution 4.0 International (CC By 4.0), meaning the data set is free to use, copy, share, and adapt in any format for personal, commercial, and research use for the data set.
 Unfortunately, the data set is incomplete the study's time frame for the data collection.

+Data Citation
+The current citation needs to stay the same, including the same DOI.
+I do recommend the data set not be used or cited until the privacy issue of the subjects are protected.
+I am providing an updated citation for the data set because of the work I created for the new metadata.
+Kar, Arpan; grover, purva (2018): Data for: “technology enabled health” – insights from Twitter Analytics with a socio-technical perspective.
+Improvements to the Mirror of Mendeley Data.
+Dataset. https://doi.org/10.17632/rs3c243fnm.1

+Copyright/licensing statement
+The data set has a Creative Commons Attribution 4.0 International (CC By 4.0) attached with it.

+Human Subject Consideration
+I have issues with how little care was taken into consideration when publishing the data set.
+The data set contains the Twitter users’ names that lead to profiles.
+I understand some of the profiles are made up, but most of them reveal people’s identity.
+I am not happy the date set provides information that can be used to track down individuals who use Twitter; it is dangerous.
+There are no steps taken to keep anyone’s identity anonymous or private.
+This is another major issue with the data set because of the lack of ethical concerns.